team-watchdog/satellite2024/README.md

-Due to the very large nature of file sizes involved in this, the imagery available on the cloud storage drives are JPGs at 13214x21888 pixels.
+Due to the very large nature of file sizes involved in this, the imagery available on the cloud storage drives are JPGs.
 The PNG editions of the same files (double the resolution) total 27 gigabytes; the TIFF versions, which are the original format of the satellite imagery, are even larger.

 This repository also contains the notebook that was used for 4).
 Other scripts used for this exercise have been standardized and uploaded into the team-watchdog/geodog repo, since they are useful units of functionality for future work.